For Families

 Talking about SUDEP

-SUDEP (Sudden Unexpected Death in Epilepsy) can be a difficult subject to discuss.
-Here we offer some guidance on how to start a conversation with your medical team on managing the risks of SUDEP.
+SUDEP (Sudden Unexpected Death in Epilepsy) can be a difficult subject.
+We offer guidance on how to start a conversation with your medical team.

 Helpful Resources

-A range of guides and leaflets to support families living with Dravet Syndrome.
+A range of guides and leaflets to support families living with Dravet Syndrome on a range of topics with the latest advice.

 Mia, a little girl with curly blonde hair, smiles at the camera